Annual Report 2025:

 As QCC marks more than 45 years of service, our commitment remains unwavering.
 When challenges arise, we show up.
 We listen.
 We lead.
 We advocate.
 QCC stands alongside families and educators, amplifying their voices and pushing for systems that ensure every child—regardless of zip code—has access to quality care, nourishing food, and meaningful learning experiences.

-Looking ahead to 2026, we are focused on deepening our impact—expanding access to high-quality child care, strengthening the early childhood workforce, and advancing equitable systems statewide.
+Looking ahead to 2026, we are focused on deepening our impact to expand access to high-quality child care, strengthen the early childhood workforce, and advance equitable systems statewide.
 This ambitious work requires continued investment, bold partnerships, and shared leadership.
 We invite you to join us in building what's next.
 Your support can help us scale proven solutions, reach underserved communities, and ensure Georgia's youngest learners have the strong start they deserve.
 Together, we can do even more.

 Thank you to our dedicated staff, board, partners, funders, and supporters.
-Your belief in this work—and your investment in Georgia's children—makes our impact possible.
+Your belief in this work, plus your investment in Georgia's children, make our impact possible.
 Together, we are building stronger systems, stronger communities, and brighter futures for Georgia's children.

 Over the past year, we worked alongside families, child care providers, and community partners across Georgia to strengthen early learning and build brighter futures.
 From expanding access to quality child care and supporting small business owners to nourishing young learners and advancing equity through innovative programs, each milestone reflects our shared commitment to helping children thrive.
-We invite you to explore the stories, data, and highlights that follow to see how small moments of care and connection lead to big futures. https://qccga.aflip.in/187ded6921.html
+We invite you to explore the stories, data, and highlights to learn how small moments of care and connection lead to big futures.

 Nora Arrieta